4.6.9 Using a Formula to Set Cell Values

 User Parameter Row Formula

-Beginning with Origin 2019, you can right-click on the column label row headings, Add User Parameters and define a formula for the entire row, as you are naming your user-parameter row.
-This would be useful, for instance, in a case where you had many columns of data and you wanted to return a key statistic (e.g. mean, std. deviation) for each column of numbers.
+Beginning with Origin 2019, you can right-click on the column label row headings, Add User Parameters and name and define a formula for the entire row.
+This is handy for calculating key statistics (e.g. mean, std. deviation) for each column of numbers in a worksheet.

 The column formula uses the placeholder "This" as a wildcard reference to each column in the worksheet (see next section).